-If you have bad menstrual cramps, you’re probably willing to do almost anything to get rid of them.
+If you have bad cramps, you’re probably willing to do almost anything to get rid of them.
 You may have tried exercise to get rid of cramps, or other natural menstrual cramp cures.
 Maybe you just pop painkillers like they’re vitamins!

 If you’re reading this article, those natural remedies probably didn’t work for you, and you probably don’t love popping painkillers because it can be pretty hard on the body.

 If you have want to stop period cramps, you could consider this device.
-It’s a device that’s similar to the TENS machine you might use when you visit the physiotherapist.
+It’s a device that’s similar to the TENS unit you might use when you visit the physiotherapist.
 It’s basically a machine that transmits electrical impulses to your abdominal area.

 You place the pads where the pain is (abdomen, or lower back), plug the cord into the unit and turn it on to start emitting electrical impulses.

 The company claims that it blocks period cramps, simple as that.

 We’re going to take a look at what the science says, what actual user are saying about the product and then weigh the pros and cons of this new machine in the feminine hygiene world.
 We’ll then give you our recommendation on whether or not you should consider this interesting, new product.